 Acoustics in design is increasingly becoming a high priority for our clients.
 Historically, the word ‘acoustics’ in an office meant choosing between a half-height or full-height partitioning.
 In today’s agile world acoustics are an integral part of design; from carpet to wall coverings there are hundreds of options and everything is consequential to the acoustic properties of a space.

 Innovative methods of incorporating acoustic into a flexible, agile space whilst still being aesthetically pleasing, are increasingly popular.
 We love the configurable acoustic designs by companies like Creatif and Office Reality.
-Did you know you can now even get acoustic lights and wallpaper!
+Did you know you can even get acoustic lights and wallpaper?!

 Flexible and varied application of acoustics are not only aesthetically integral to a design but are vital in promoting the wellbeing and addressing needs of employees.
 Each person responds differently to their environment.
 Some responding to the look of a space, some to the noise surrounding them and others to the feel of the materials used.
 It’s therefore a fine balance as to how – and how much – acoustics are incorporated into the working environment.
 Too quiet can be unnerving and stunt conversation between employees; not enough acoustic soundproofing can be distracting and unproductive.

 The lack of acoustics doesn’t have to mean a complete office refurbishment.
 The simple and cost-effective method of introducing storage and bookshelves, upholstered wall panels or installing booths can all set you on your journey to becoming acoustically smart with your office design.